patrick-benito/Opt-SSM/README.md

 ```bash
 pip install -r requirements.txt
 ```
 And you're good to go!
+Note that SSMLearnPy is currently only compatible with NumPy 1.24.3, so if you have a different version of NumPy installed, you may need to downgrade it.

 ## 📘 Usage
 Example usage of the OptSSM class: